Reading time: 12 minutes.

 If you’ve ever looked up a major keyword in your category in one of the major podcast apps, you’ve surely noticed that they return different results.
 It is hard to get reliable information on the inner workings of their search engines as both companies tend to rarely provide guidance.

 Here’s what we know:

-- Spotify’s algorithm is more sophisticated than Apple’s when it comes to interpreting misspells and suggesting correct results.
+- Spotify’s algorithm is more sophisticated than Apple’s when interpreting misspells and suggesting correct results.
 This means that if you want to rank well for common misspells of words in your niche on Apple Podcasts, you could try to include a couple in your show description.
-Don’t overdo it as poor grammar is not yet a negative ranking factor but could become one at some point (it is for Google).
+Don’t overdo it as poor grammar is not a negative ranking factor yet but could become one at some point (it is for Google).

-- Though official charts are maintained, Spotify’s results are much more tailored to the taste of individual listeners which means the top ranking podcasts for a given keyword in the Spotify app will be different for you and me.
-They’re also able to refine the show they suggest based on a user’s list of Facebook friends and what they like.
+- Though official charts are maintained, Spotify’s results are much more tailored to the taste of individual listeners which means the top-ranking podcasts for a given keyword in the Spotify app will be different for you and me.
+They can also refine the show they suggest based on users’ list of Facebook friends and what they like.
 This is information Apple doesn’t have access to due.